adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-fatbands.rst

-.. _rad-plot-fatbands_output-path:
+.. _rad-plot-fatbands_output-name:

--op, --output-path
+-on, --output-name
 ------------------
-Relative or absolute path to the folder for saving outputs.
+Relative or absolute name to the folder for saving outputs.

 .. code-block:: text

     default : current directory (".")

+See also :ref:`output-notes`.

 .. _rad-plot-fatbands_energy-window: